 Abstract

-The purpose of this study is twofold; first, to reveal spatial pattern of the coronavirus (Covid-19) infection across provinces in Indonesia and second, to investigate the impacts of the virus outbreak on regional economic growth.
-For these purposes, we define a spatial connectivity structure across the provinces of Indonesia.
-Applying spatial exploratory data technique on published data, we show how spatial connectivity alters Covid-19 spread over time from the spatial perspective.
-While results from appropriate spatial econometric model suggest the significance of spatial spillovers of “shocks” on provincial economic growth in the period of pandemic as opposed to non-significant spatial effect prior the pandemic.
+This study aims to investigate the impacts of the virus outbreak on regional economic growth.
+In doing so, we first we define a spatial connectivity structure across the provinces of Indonesia before formally implement the appropriate spatial econometric model.
+Our findings indicate the significance of spatial spillovers of “shocks” on provincial economic growth in the period of pandemic as opposed to non-significant spatial effect prior the pandemic.